wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/characterization-routine.rst

 .. image:: images/save-data.png
    :alt: Saving the test data

 This will save the data as a JSON file with the specified location/name.
-A timestamp (``%Y%m%d-%H%M``) will be appended to the chosen filename if the "add timestamp" button is checked.
+A timestamp (``%Y%m%d-%H%M``) will be appended to the chosen filename if the ``Add Timestamp`` button is checked.